-You can’t go wrong adding bacon to this recipe!
-And, luckily, it pairs beautifully with asparagus and it cooks up magnificently in the air fryer, so win-win!
+You can't go wrong adding bacon to this recipe!
+Luckily, it pairs beautifully with asparagus, and it cooks up magnificently in the air fryer, so it's a win-win!

-You’ll need asparagus, bacon slices and toothpicks.
-Preheat the air fryer to 400 degrees F.
+You'll need asparagus, bacon slices, and toothpicks.
+Preheat the air fryer to 400°F.

 - Clean and trim the asparagus.

-- Gather 3 stalks and wrap one slice of bacon around and around it and secure it with a toothpick.
+- Gather 3 stalks and wrap one slice of bacon around it.
+Then, secure it with a toothpick.

 - Place the bundles in the air fryer basket in a single layer.